willdunlap20/CNA340/README.md

 operator*

 ## Thanks
-I would like to thank the following for their support and contributions:
+I would like to thank the following for their contributions:

-My professors, for their guidance and mentorship throughout the assignment.

 The article "Fork a repo" from GitHub Documentation, which helped me understand the process of forking and working with repositories.